I have already graduated and am having a hard time finding an Exercise Physiology course, what can I do?

 Click here (page 5) for tuition and fees for both in-state and out of state.
 Tuition is subject to change every year based on recommendations submitted by the board of trustees and final decisions are made by the Legislature.

 Please review the UNC course descriptions for the prerequisite courses.
 If the course description for your class is similar but the course has a different name, it is acceptable.
 You can also check the following equivalency list.
-It matches community college courses to UNC courses- http://www.admissions.unc.edu/pdf/nccc_course_equivalency_list.pdf
+It matches community college cou rses to UNC courses - https://admissions.unc.edu/files/2013/09/nccc_course_equivalency_list.pdf

-You will receive credit for that course; however, you will not have a grade that can be posted.
-This could potentially affect your GPA.
+You will receive credit for that course; however, that course will not be considered in the GPA calculation.

 13. I have already graduated and am having a hard time finding an Exercise Physiology course, what can I do?